raganwald-deprecated/iGesture/README.md

     	gesture_mode();
     });

 There are faster implementations, but this demonstrates the possibilities inherent in creating modal interfaces that mix both gestures and other forms of mouse or touch handling.
-Review the code and how it's used in both [Naughts and Crosses][nc] and [Combining Gestures with Dragscrolling][drag].
+Review how iGesture is used in both [Naughts and Crosses][nc] and [Combining Gestures with Dragscrolling][drag].
 Then try incorporating iGesture into your project.
 Good luck!

 Sincerely,